-Carry Forward: If you study more hours than the maximum for which I will give credit, you are invited to report them, and also carry forward the extra hours and report them in the next week.
-For example, if 7 hours is the maximum that counts and you studied 15 hours, you would report 15 hours of study, and I would count the first 7 hours.
-You would then take the remaining 8 hours and count it toward the following week.
+Carry Forward: If you study more than the maximum time for which I will give credit, you are invited to report them, and also carry forward the extra hours and report them in the next week.
+For example, since 10 hours is the maximum that counts, if you studied 15 hours, you would report 15 hours of study, and I would count the first 10 hours.
+You would then take the remaining 5 hours and count it toward the following week.